Sacramento protesters: 'Cells up, don't shoot'

-(CNN)Demonstrators in Sacramento marched Friday to California's Capitol during a second day of protests over the police-involved shooting death of Stephon Clark, an unarmed black man.
+(CNN)Demonstrators in Sacramento marched Friday through California's capital during a second day of protests over the police-involved shooting death of Stephon Clark, an unarmed black man.

 The crowd walked about a mile from the city's Tower Bridge to the steps of the seat of state government.